microsoft/Oryx/doc/architecture.md

 The build image also contains the build script generator, which can be accessed by its alias, `oryx`.

-The `build` image manifest is at [./images/build/Dockerfile](./images/build/Dockerfile).
+The build image manifest is at [/images/build/Dockerfile](../images/build/Dockerfile).
 It is built and published via the Microsoft Container Registry (MCR) ([info][]) as `mcr.microsoft.com/oryx/build` and syndicated to Docker Hub as [index.docker.io/oryxprod/build:latest][].
 Pull with `docker pull